 Bust Half Dollars are extensively collected by date as well as by die varieties.

-CAC.
-Well detailed with attractive color and surfaces.
+Well detailed steel-gray surfaces.

 Knob 6.
 Small Stars.
 Pleasant light silver-gray surfaces exhibit attractive gold-blue highlights and a solid strike.